hl-valdemar/pine-ecs/README.md

-# PECS -- or Pine ECS 🌿
+# Pine ECS -- or simple PECS 🌿

 An ECS for the Pine Engine, though detached for modularity.